Portrait Drawing for the Ultimate Beginner: The Eyes

 Eye space is very important.
 Some eyes are close-set (i.e., closer together) or wide-set (i.e., further apart).
-Typically, the distance between the eyes is measured by an eye length.
+Typically, the distance between the eyes is an eye-width apart.
 Simply put, when drawing the eyes draw three in a row (the middle one should be drawn lightly) then erase the eye in the middle.
 If drawing close-set eyes, slightly overlap them and for wide-set eyes draw a small space between each eye.
 View the examples below:

-Below is a step-by-step example of how to draw the front view of the eye:
+Below is a step-by-step tutorial of how to draw the pupil:

 When drawing the side of the eye the angle changes and you can only see one eye at a time.
 The shape resembles a triangle and the upper lid protrudes the lower lid.

 A. Start with drawing a circle.
 Draw a dot as close to the center of the circle as you can.
 If it’s not perfect, it’s okay!

 B. Next, draw a V shape from the center dot off to the side.
 The V should slightly extend outside of the circle.

 D. Begin erasing the dot and the circle outside the parameters of the eye.
 Color in the entire eye with the reflected light shade of gray (#4 on the grayscale).

 E. Draw the iris & the pupil.
 Keep in mind, the pupil does not touch the edge of the iris.